pletfix/docs/en/lifecycle.md

 ### Test Case

-1. After execute the Bootstrap the `setUp` method of `TestCase` (or `MinkTestCase`) is called by PHPUnit to load the Services defined in `config/boot/services.php` and the application's bootstraps defined in `config/boot/bootstrap.php`:
+1. After executing the bootstrap the `setUp` method of `TestCase` (or `MinkTestCase`) is called by PHPUnit to load the services defined in `config/boot/services.php` and your application bootstraps defined in `config/boot/bootstrap.php`:

         protected function setUp()
         {